Founders of oilfield service company giants Baker Oil Tools and Hughes Tools.

 R.C.
 “Carl” Baker Sr.

-Baker International was founded by Reuben Carlton “Carl” Baker Sr. of Coalinga, California, who among other inventions patented an innovative cable-tool drill bit in 1903 after founding the Coalinga Oil Company.
+Baker Oil Tool Company, later Baker International, was founded by Reuben Carlton “Carl” Baker Sr. of Coalinga, California, who among other inventions patented an innovative cable-tool drill bit in 1903 after founding the Coalinga Oil Company.

 “While drilling around Coalinga, Baker encountered hard rock layers that made it difficult to get casing down a freshly drilled hole,” notes a Coalinga historian.
 “To solve the problem, he developed an offset bit for cable-tool drilling that enabled him to drill a hole larger than the casing.”